jwisda/actionstats/README.md

 ### Overview

 #### func New
-    func new returns a new object ActionStats aStat := actionstats.New()
+    returns a new object ActionStats
+    aStat := actionstats.New()

 #### func AddAction